May 2, 2022 (last updated)

 Mitigation Measure 1: Transfer-Bethany Pipeline

-CCWD was awarded State grant funding for this project as part of the Los Vaqueros Reservoir Expansion Project.
+CCWD was conditionally awarded funding for this project as part of the Los Vaqueros Reservoir Expansion Project thorough the Water Storage Investment Program.
 The Notice of Determination was filed in May 2020.
-Permitting and preliminary design is expected to start in 2020.
+Permitting and preliminary design is underway and is expected to be completed by late 2022.

-Mitigation Measures 2 and 5: Zone 7-SFPUC/EBMUD Intertie
+Mitigation Measure 2 and 5: Zone 7-SFPUC/EBMUD Intertie

 The intertie is in conceptual phase, and the next steps include discussions between Zone 7 and EBMUD/SFPUC to reach an agreement-in-principle and to proceed with a pipeline alignment study and preliminary design.
 A 'reliability intertie' was included in Zone 7's FY 18/19 Ten-Year Water System CIP, with current projected in-service date by 2029.
 With external funding, this project could potentially be accelerated.